WongDaDa/automl_assignment1/README.md

 * average ranking method
 * greedy defaults method

+## Video Lectures
+Make sure to have watched the video lectures that belong to the first session.

 ## Files
 This repository consists of four files:
 * assignment.py: This file contains the base classes neccessary to program the assignment